 Financial aid options

-The Financial Aid Office uses the FAFSA application to determine eligibility for need-based and non-need based financial aid award packages.
+The Financial Aid Office uses your FAFSA information to determine eligibility for need-based and non-need-based financial aid awards.

 Colorado Student Grant